culebra.tools.Dataset class

 Create a dataset.

 Datasets can be organized in only one file or in two files.
 If one file per dataset is used, then output_index must be used to indicate which column stores the output values.
-If output_index is set to None (its default value), it will be assumed that the dataset is composed by two consecutive files, the first one containing the input columns and the second one storing the output column.
+If output_index is omitted, it will be assumed that the dataset is composed by two consecutive files, the first one containing the input columns and the second one storing the output column.
 Only the first column of the second file will be loaded in this case (just one output value per sample).

 If no files are provided, an empty dataset is returned.